timwarnock/best-practices-and-notes/README.md

-# use-tests
+# good-code
-Notes and best practices for serious automated testing
+Notes and best practices for automated testing.

 A robust well-architected system SHOULD be **provably**

-high-performance
+high performance

 secure

 fault-tolerant

-## high-performance
+## high performance
 An application should survive heavy load tests with reasonable performance characteristics (e.g., a well-designed http microservice should handle **at-least** 10,000 transactions-per-second on a single ec2 instance, and scale to 100,000tps without significant degredation)

 gatling.io